camba1/StableDiffusionKit_FastAPI/README.md

 Image generation times:
 - Low quality: ~30-40 seconds
+- Medium quality: ~1.5 minutes
+- High quality: ~1.2 minutes
 - Extreme quality: ~3 minutes

-The generation times were obtained by running the API in a Mac M3 Pro with 32 GB of RAM.
+The generation times were obtained by running the API on a M3 Mac

 ### Environment Variables